s0rta/revengate-new/docs/design/stories.md

 Alain called from the other room: "Burn the key when you are done.
 It's a one-time."

 "Sure thing," Philippe called back.
 "Want me to burn the flower cards while I'm at it?"

+# Barrels and Bravery

+Pridout was waiting on the street corner.
+Thanks to his contact being late, he had been there for a while now.

+He whistled at a woman across the street and winked a few times.
+He didn't find here attractive, but it seemed like a good time to advertise a plausible reason for him being there.
+Somewhere nearby were bundles of untaxed silk and mechanical contraptions he want's too sure what the purpose of was.
+As a smuggler, finding a purpose for cargo was not his problem.
+Moving it discreetly was.

+He considered going to grab a sandwich.
+They always made good sandwiches in Lyon.
+He did the whistling routine again, with a Pacherr this time.
+He was not certain about the gender, but it was unlikely to get him in trouble.
+Getting his ship inspected was what he was worried about.

+He would have to pay import duty on the Sicilian wine, that was bad enough, and where was a whole array of chemicals that he had never heard of ten years prior.
+Some even came with instructions on what could and could not be stacked together.
+Those probably spelled real trouble.
+He had destroyed the stacking instructions after the ship had been loaded.
+This provided him with plausible deniability, but he now regretted doing so a little.
+Whoever was going to buy those "nitrates" had better be up to speed on the ins and outs of storing them.

+A door opened.
+"Monsieur Pridout, " someone called from inside, "you should have come in."

+"Come in where?"
+Pridout asked at the unseen voice.

+"The traboule, Mr. Pridout.
+This one is never locked on Tuesdays.
+Let me show you the crates we wish to ship."

+# Birth Dice

+"Don't let him play with his brass dice," the inn keeper said as he placed two mugs of beer on the table "they're loaded."

+"They're not loaded, they are just my lucky birth dice," objected the young man who was sitting down.
+He took three metal dice from a leather pouch and set them carefully on the table.
+"And they are not made of brass, they're cast bronze.
+An absinthe please, René."

+"The heck are birth dice?"
+Asked the woman sitting to his right.

+"Those were rolled to decide who my parents would be, maybe also other things that they never told me about."

+"How the heck can you decide who your parents are?
+The woman replied.
+"That's not how babies are made, boy!"
+Laughters burst around the table.

+The young man carefully arranged his glass and spoon under the water fountain that had just arrived.
+"Of course I was not the one who did the roll, a government official did it for the marriage lottery.
+Five francs stake on the next game?"

+Skeptical looks were exchanged around the table, then a nod, and then a silent consensus was reached.

+"Sure," said a bearded sailor with a twitchy face, "but we all get to use your dice.
+You Tripolitan?
+They do random marriages over there."

+"That's where my parents met, but I was born in Marseille," said the young man.
+He tossed a few coins in the center of the table and carefully handed two of his dice to the sailor.

+"I guess you can't pick an accent like that anywhere else," the sailor said, attracting another burst o f laughter.
+He added some coins to the pile and rolled the dice.
+Nothing good came up, so we passed the dice to the old man to his left.

+"I've been to Marseille," said the new player who added his coins to the pile.
+"I ate an exquisite tajine there.
+What brings you to Lyon?"
+He rolled, but didn't win anything.

+"I make bicycles," the young man replied.
+"I rolled my birth dice to select a city and they told me I should open a shop in Lyon."

+The woman added her coins to the pile.
+"You seen the hills around here?
+It's the doctors who are going to win if you sell any bikes," said the woman.
+After the new waves of laughter died down, she rolled.
+Nothing.

+The young man accepted the dice back and took a sip of his absinthe, which brought a smile to his lips.
+"It's true that canuts move about faster down the traboules than they would out on the streets, event if they had a good set of wheels," he said.
+"But not everyone is a canut and sometimes you are better of listening to your gut rather than over analyzing flawed assumptions."
+He rolled and won the pot.
+"Some call it believing in your luck."

+Dumbfounded looks were exchanged around the table while the young man pocketed his winnings.

+"You switched one of the dice, that's how you did it!"
+Said the old man.

+"Don't you think I would be playing cards if I was into those tricks?"
+The young man stood, bowed, and left.

+# The Forge

+The ringing of metal was loud in the workshop.
+A woman in her twenties was feeding a boiler while the blacksmith was working a long metal rod under the steam powered hammer.
+Every few seconds, a jet of steam would hiss and the large mass would drop loudly on the glowing rod, sending sparks in all directions.
+Both were clad with a leather apron and wore goggles.

+The blacksmith knew by feel when to move his work piece.
+"I will draw this to the right length," he said putting the rod in a bed of hot coals, "then we can shape the blade cross section.
+I think a narrow fuller near the point would look good on this one."

+"Whatever you say, Boss."
+The apprentice said.
+"It's forging tools that I'm interested in.
+I don't think we'll be making blades much longer once they make duels illegal."

+"I lost one of those when I was your age," the blacksmith said.
+"It got me this scar."
+He pointed as his muscular forearm.
+In the hot and dusty environment the many scars were obvious, unlike the skin around them, they all seemed to stay clean.
+Which particular scar he was referring to was not immediately obvious.
+"Now when someone insults me, I let it slide and I know the bloke is the kind of folk to whom I can sell a rapier."

+"Why are they doing it?
+Why risk your life just to prove a point?"
+The apprentice asked.

+"You'll see when this one is done.
+A good blade is a beautiful thing," the blacksmith said.
+"If we get the balance right it feels part of yourself, it improves the parts that nature made a little weak."

+The rod was now white hot and it went back under the hammer for a few minutes.

+When rod came back in the hot coals, the apprentice asked: "So they think they are better than everyone because they have a good sword?"

+The blacksmith shrugged.
+"You don't forge a wrench like you forge a rapier.
+Some folks are stiff, some have more flex and you can't change them much after they've cooled down.
+If you want to live old, you'd better learn how to tell one from the other by how they ring."
+He took the blade from the coals and looked at it from various angles.
+"Here, make this sections rectangular, than taper it to a flat point around here."

+"You want me to the do this part?"
+The apprentice asked.

+The blacksmith gestured towards the steam hammer with his chin then went to grab a cup of water.
+He watched his apprentice work in silence.

+"Where's the balance point now?"
+He finally asked.

+"About here", she said, pointing at the blade.

+"This is not an axe.
+Draw the point thinner and cut the excess.
+You want the balance close to you if you want to say in control."
+The blacksmith said.
+"It's the same if you want to say in business, you have to control the changes in direction."

+"I don't get it," the apprentice said.

+"Make the base of the blade heavier than the point," the blacksmith said.

+"I get that part," the apprentice said.
+"What's the deal with staying in business?"

+"Gears."
+The blacksmith said.
+"The more gears there are in a machine, the less margin you have for imperfections.
+Machines are not getting simpler, so get good at making gears.
+Also, go to the bars near the port.
+Beer is terrible there, but that's where you can guess where your opponent's blade is about to move."